This is a quick tutorial for using Micropython and Ampy with ESP8266.

 Getting started with Ampy:

-The Ampy tool is very handy for uploading, download, running, reseting the micropython
+The Ampy tool is very handy for uploading, download, running, resetting the micropython installed ESP8266.

 (localpy)$ampy -p /dev/ttyUSB0 ls boot.py